-Generally speaking, fertility specialists will often diagnose “male infertility” as the cause of a couple’s inability to conceive a child after a year or more of unprotected sex under circumstances marked by abnormal sperm function, low sperm production or inability to ejaculate preventing delivery of sperm.
-Infertility plagues approximately one couple out of every ten trying to become pregnant and male infertility in particular plays a contributing role in roughly 30 to 40 percent of cases.
-In about one-fifth of diagnoses, it is the sole reason a couple cannot naturally make a baby.
+Generally speaking, fertility expert doctors will frequently diagnose “male infertility” as the cause of a couple’s incapability to conceive a child after a year or more of unprotected sex under circumstances marked by abnormal sperm function, low sperm creation or inability to ejaculate preventing sperm delivery.
+Infertility plagues around one couple out of every ten trying to get pregnant and male infertility in particular plays a contributing role in roughly 30 to 40 percent of cases.
+In about one-fifth of diagnoses, it is the only reason a couple cannot naturally become a father.

 Common Causes Of Male Infertility

-Known as a varicocele, an unnatural dilation and tortuosity of veins within the spermatic cord can jeopardize healthy sperm, theoretically by abnormally increasing the internal testicular temperature.
-Around two-thirds of men who undergo a ligation procedure to tie off the affected veins will see the quality and volume of sperm produced improve significantly.
-However, patients with counts under 5 million sperm per cubic centimeter of semen or motility under 30 percent are far less likely to turn around their fertility to any significant degree and should consult a specialist about other avenues such as in vitro fertilization (IVF.)
+Known as a varicocele, an unnatural dilation and tortuosity of veins within the spermatic cord can put at risk of healthy sperm, theoretically by abnormally increasing the internal testicular temperature.
+Around two-thirds of men who undergo a ligation process to tie off the affected veins will see the quality and volume of sperm produced improve notably.
+However, patients with counts under 5 million sperm per cubic centimeter of semen or motility under 30 percent are far less likely to turn around their fertility to any important degree and should consult an expert about other avenues like in vitro fertilization (IVF.)

-Reproductive issues often prevent men who either have or have had an undescended testicle from fathering children, although diagnosing this issue as early as possible and undergoing surgical placement of the testicle in the scrotum no later than two years of age can dramatically improve the outlook for future fertility.
-This treatment’s effectiveness depends greatly on the undescended testicle’s location and the boy’s age.
+Reproductive issues often stop men who either have or have had an undescended testicle from making a baby, although diagnosing this problem as early as possible and undergoing surgical placement of the testicle in the scrotum no later than two years of age can dramatically improve the outlook for future fertility.
+This treatment’s usefulness depends very much on the undescended testicle’s location and the boy’s age.

-Several infections, including but not limited to gonorrhea, can cripple male fertility by blocking the passage of sperm with buildup of scar tissue or directly interfering with the production or overall health of sperm.
-Some may irreversibly damage the testicles, but few entirely eliminate the possibility of retrieving sperm through alternate means.
+Numerous infections, including but not limited to gonorrhea, can cripple male fertility by blocking the passage of sperm with buildup of scar tissue or directly interfering with the creation or overall health of sperm.
+Some may irreversibly harm the testicles, but few totally eradicate the chance of retrieving sperm through alternate means.

-Chemotherapy battles cancer by destroying abnormally reproducing and rapidly dividing cells indiscriminately.
-Unfortunately, drugs do not discriminate between malignant growth and such naturally prolific multipliers as the cells constituting hair follicles and the lining of the gastrointestinal tract or germ cells such as sperm and oocytes.
-Though constantly developed and produced sperm are often unintended casualties of killing off equally fast-regenerating cancerous masses, there is no way to reliably predict whether the resulting sterility will prove to be permanent.
+Chemotherapy battles cancer by destroying abnormally reproducing and quickly dividing cells indiscriminately.
+Unhappily, drugs do not discriminate between malignant growth and such naturally prolific multipliers as the cells constituting hair follicles and the lining of the gastrointestinal tract or germ cells such as sperm and oocytes.
+Though persistently developed and created sperm are often unintended casualties of killing off equally fast-regenerating cancerous masses, there is no way to dependably predict whether the resulting sterility will prove to be everlasting.

-Around 2 percent of the world’s male population cannot conceive children due to azoospermia, a fertility issue in which ejaculate contains virtually no sperm at all.
-This condition can be caused by several possible factors, ranging from genital injury, surgery to the male reproductive system or effects from radiation and chemotherapy treatments for cancer, blockage within the genitalia, infection or causes such as certain medications and illegal drugs, excessive consumption of alcohol, undescended testes or varicocele.
+Around 2 percent of the world’s male population cannot conceive children because of azoospermia, a fertility problem in which ejaculate contains virtually no sperm at all.
+This condition can be caused by several possible factors, ranging from genital injury, surgery to the male reproductive system or effects from radiation and chemotherapy treatments for cancer, blockage within the genitalia, infection or causes like definite medications and illegal drugs, too much utilization of alcohol, undescended testes or varicocele.

 Low Sperm Count

-A man who produces less than 15 million sperm per milliliter of semen is medically considered to have a “low” sperm count.
-Clinically known as oligospermia, this condition dramatically reduces the likelihood of conception but does not rule it out virtually completely as does azoospermia.
+A man who creates less than 15 million sperm per milliliter of semen is medically considered to have a “low” sperm count.
+Clinically called as oligospermia, this condition dramatically decreases the likelihood of conception but does not rule it out virtually completely as does azoospermia.

-In addition to taking stock of a man’s overall sperm count and concentration, a semen analysis will also assess sperm morphology and health.
-Defects such as an abnormally shaped head or a double or crooked tail may limit an individual sperm’s likelihood of swimming to and penetrating an egg.
-Other considerations include the sperm’s general movement and the percentage confirmed to be alive within the ejaculate.
-An abnormal semen analysis does not necessarily indicate infertility but may predict a longer period of effort to become pregnant or the necessity of considering a sperm donor or undergoing in vitro fertilization.
+Besides taking stock of a man’s overall sperm count and concentration, a semen analysis will also assess sperm morphology and health.
+Defects for example an abnormally shaped head or a double or crooked tail may limit an individual sperm’s likelihood of swimming to and penetrating an egg.
+Other considerations comprise the sperm’s general movement and the percentage confirmed to be alive within the ejaculate.
+An abnormal semen analysis does not inevitably point to infertility but may foretell a longer period of effort to become pregnant or the need of considering a sperm donor or undergoing in vitro fertilization.

-Though it is far from unheard of for men to father children into their later years, the likelihood of conceiving and having a healthy child drops off considerably as fertility begins dropping off after the age of 40.
-Past that point, the decline in production of quality sperm lengthens the time it may take to become pregnant.
-Even if fertilization does occur, pregnancy will carry an increased risk of miscarriage due to the sperm’s questionable potential health.
+Though it is far from unheard of for men to become father into their later years, the likelihood of conceiving and having a healthy child drops off considerably as fertility starts dropping off after the age of 40.
+Past that point, the decline in creation of quality sperm lengthens the time it may take to get pregnant.
+Even if fertilization does take place, pregnancy will carry an increased danger of miscarriage because of the sperm’s questionable potential health.

-A variety of legal prescription drugs including steroids, prescription opiates, antidepressants and even male fertility supplements not approved by the FDA can negatively impact a man’s fertility as severely as many illegal drugs.
-If you wish to father children and/or have experienced difficulty conceiving with your partner, consult your doctor immediately to arrange semen tests and discuss the potential side effects of any medications you have taken either currently or previously.
+A variety of legal prescription drugs comprising steroids, prescription opiates, antidepressants and even male fertility supplements not approved by the FDA can harmfully impact a man’s fertility as harshly as many illegal drugs.
+If you wish to become a father and/or have experienced difficulty conceiving with your partner, consult your doctor without delay to arrange semen tests and talk about the potential side effects of any medications you have taken either currently or in the past.

-Growths developing on the pituitary gland and male reproductive system can directly and detrimentally interfere with their natural functions, diminishing a man’s capacity to father children.
-Meanwhile, primary cancer-control surgeries involving the complete removal of organs necessary to produce or deliver semen including the prostate gland, bladder and both testicles will also consequently cause infertility.
+Growths developing on the pituitary gland and male reproductive system can directly and detrimentally interfere with their natural functions, diminishing a man’s capacity to become a fathe.
+Meanwhile, primary cancer-control surgeries involving the total removal of organs required to create or deliver semen including the prostate gland, bladder and both testicles will also as a result cause infertility.

 Genetic / Chromosome Abnormalities

-Several chromosomal conditions including Klinefelter’s syndrome, a deleted Y chromosome can cause infertility by limiting sperm production or creating blockages to routes through the body.
-Sterility caused by a lone gene’s abnormality, such as congenital absence of the vas deferens due to a mutation of the one linked to cystic fibrosis, are less common but not unheard of.
+Numerous chromosomal conditions comprising Klinefelter’s syndrome, a deleted Y chromosome can cause infertility by limiting sperm creation or creating blockages to routes through the body.
+Sterility caused by a lone gene’s abnormality, for example congenital absence of the vas deferens because of a mutation of the one linked to cystic fibrosis, are less common but not unheard of.

-In rare instances, male infertility can be traced back to hormonal deficiencies and imbalances.
-For instance, tumors and other conditions of the pituitary gland can ultimately limit production of Luteinizing and follicle-stimulating hormones essential for signaling the testes to produce both sperm and testosterone.
+In unusual instances, male infertility can be traced back to hormonal deficiency and imbalances.
+For example, tumors and other conditions of the pituitary gland can at last limit creation of Luteinizing and follicle-stimulating hormones necessary for signaling the testes to create both sperm and testosterone.

 Retrograde Ejaculation And Similar Issues

-Retrograde ejaculation is just one of multiple possible ejaculatory issues that can prevent a man from fathering children.
-Instead of ejecting from the penis, semen can occasionally back up into the bladder during climax, resulting in a “dry orgasm” that delivers little or no fluid.
-Although not harmful despite potentially resulting in infertility, retrograde ejaculation is typically treatable, as are a number of other conditions associated with blockages and other issues that limit or completely prevent normal delivery of semen.
+Retrograde ejaculation is just one of multiple possible ejaculatory issues that can stop a man from becoming a father.
+In place of ejecting from the penis, semen can infrequently back up into the bladder during climax, resulting in a “dry orgasm” that delivers little or no fluid.
+Although not harmful in spite of potentially resulting in infertility, retrograde ejaculation is typically treatable, as are a number of other conditions connected with blockages and other problems that limit or completely stop normal delivery of semen.